Directors Note

 It will always be a delight to dive deeper into the appreciation of cultures outside of my everyday sphere.
 My team was a dream to work with and their perspectives and experiences made this show the stand apart that it was.

-These students rose to meet and super exceed every expectation thrown at them.
+These students rose to meet and super-exceed every expectation thrown at them.
 They were inspiring.
+Looking back - this show was a crown jewel.

 The Challenges

-Typically this theatre company runs from ages 8-17, but at the same time our show was running we were directly competing with another.
-This widdled our casting options down to a minimum.
-From that minimum, we paved the way for incredible and, often overlooked, new talent.
-But of course, we tend toward the path of least resistance.
-And from auditions I found myself climbing uphill to maintain the morale of our cast and artistic team, constantly battling comparison culture.
-Not impossible, but it requires much patience.
+Typically,this theatre company runs from ages 8-17, but at the same time our show was running, we were directly competing with another production within the company (this was not standard practice and has since been disolved).
+This whittled our casting options down to a minimum and created an odd and uncomfortable culture of comparison within the theatre family.
+From that minimum, we paved the way for incredible and, often overlooked new talent.
+From auditions, I found myself climbing uphill to maintain the morale of our cast and artistic team, constantly battling toxic comparison culture.
+Not impossible, but it required much patience and constant encouragement - especially since the other show was rehearsing in the next room over.

 Growing